arthur-bouton/TF_ODE/README.md

 To compile the simulations, you will need to install the following libraries for C++:
 `$ sudo apt-get install libode-dev libopenscenegraph-dev libeigen3-dev libboost-dev libboost-python-dev libyaml-cpp-dev`

-To monitor files during a training, you will also need the program `inotifywait`, which can be found in the following package:
+To monitor files during a training, you will also need the programs `inotifywait` and `bc`, which can be found in the following packages:
-`$ sudo apt-get install inotify-tools`
+`$ sudo apt-get install inotify-tools bc`

 ### Build the TensorFlow shared library for C: